dtysky/DDR2_CONTROLLER/README.md

 DDR2_CONTROLLER
 ===============

-A controller for DDR2 on FPGA with vhdl, content testbeach, model and textfile-generation/data-detection using python.
+A controller for DDR2 on FPGA with vhdl, content testbench, model and textfile-generation/data-detection using python.

 file list:

 ddr_control.vhdl----ddr2 controller
 ddr2_m.v----ddr2 model(changing the mecro 2Gbits model to 1Gbits)
 ddr2_parameters.vh----model's head file
-ddr2_sim.vhdl----testbeach
+ddr2_sim.vhdl----testbench
 text.py----generating textfile for testing, using random to make result reliablly
 cmp.py----comparing data writing to ram with data reading from ram
 textfile_st.dat----testing data(address and bank)